TinkerSnail/el_sombrero/README.md

 ## Features

-- **Flat spin** — holds a gentle fan-out tilt instead of flipping to vertical like the stock Enterprise.
+- **Flat spin**: holds a gentle fan-out tilt instead of flipping to vertical like the stock Enterprise.
 - **Smooth rotation** at every spin speed (no jitter or stutter).
 - **Custom painted sombrero** crowning the wheel.